pydata/xarray/doc/io.rst

 .. ipython:: python

+    import dask.array
     # The values of this dask array are entirely irrelevant; only the dtype,
-    # shape and chunks are used.
+    # shape and chunks are used
-    import dask.array
     dummies = dask.array.zeros(30, chunks=10)
     ds = xr.Dataset({"foo": ("x", dummies)})
     path = "path/to/directory.zarr"
+    # Now we write the metadata without computing any array values
     ds.to_zarr(path, compute=False, consolidated=True)

 Now, a Zarr store with the correct variable shapes and attributes exists that